You are here

 IHPA collects personal information about individuals directly from those individuals or their authorised representative.
 IHPA may also collect personal information if it is required or authorised by or under an Australian law to do so.

-When collecting personal information, IHPA will inform the individual of the purpose for collecting the information, IHPA’s requirements to access the information, how the information will be held, the ramifications if IHPA fails to collect the information and if the information is required under Australian law.
+When collecting personal information, IHPA will inform the individual of the purpose for collecting the information, IHPA’s requirements to access the information, how the information will be held, the ramifications if IHPA fails to collect the information and if the collection of the information is required or authorised by or under Australian law.

 IHPA does not collect sensitive information about an individual unless the individual has consented and the information is reasonably necessary for, or directly related to, one or more of IHPA’s functions.